 I'm Michael Ting, an undergraduate majoring in mathematics here at UCLA.
 I am proud to be working here at the DCP as one of the Accessibility Engineers to help make a difference for people who often don't get too much attention.
 My main job here is to help build more accessibility into the many PDF documents that people In my spare time, I love playing piano, reading, taking walks, messing around with Arduino projects, and learning more about the awesome power of computers.

-Catherine Yanga is the Quality and Requirements Analyst at the UCLA Office of Information Technology since 2008.
+Catherine Yanga is the Quality and Requirements Analyst at the UCLA Office of Advanced Research Computing since 2008.
 She has been spearheading the quality analysis and technical support of all UCLA Mobilize Labs projects for more than 10 years now.
 Currently, she is helping the UCLA Disabilities and Computing Program on their accessibility testing to remediate UWAI Approved Sites.

 She earned her Bachelor degree in Information Technology at the Polytechnic University of the Philippines then later on completed a Graduate Certificate in Information Systems Management when she migrated in USA at the Devry University, Graduate School of Management.